• About

 Pitch-Out

-Our selection committee looks at the following criteria when evaluating applications: Is the venture solving a valid problem or addressing an apt opportunity?
+Our selection committee looks at the following criteria when evaluating applications: Is the venture solving a valid problem or addressing an important opportunity?
 Is the proposed solution a good fit?
 Is the team capable of developing the necessary solution?* Is there a market need or societal need for the proposed venture?
 Will this venture make an impact on design, cities, and/or the human environment?
-Is there entrenched competition, regulations or lack of technology or accessibility that could make development of the venture impossible?** * teams don’t need all technical members on board, but need to have a good connection or understanding of a proposed technology if applicable **we do like solving the impossible though, so work your way through this criteria if necessary.
+Is there entrenched competition, regulations or lack of technology or accessibility that could make development of the venture impossible?** * teams don’t need all technical members on board, but need to have a good connection or understanding of a proposed technology if applicable **we do like attempts to solve the impossible though, so work your way through this criteria if necessary.

 Yes, but you cannot attend a workshop based program at the same time as our bootcamp or Spring class (such as the I-Lab at Harvard).
 Programs like Sandbox, 100K, or Creative Arts can we joined concurrent to designX.